 Protecting BRA Members Data (GDPR)

-- to indicate to the membership its intention to comply, and to give a brief outline to its members as to what their rights are under the Regulations.
+(c) to give a brief outline to them as to what their rights are under the Regulations.

-- The right to be informed about the data held about you
+- The right to be informed about the data held about them

 - The right to have the data corrected if it is inaccurate or incomplete